Youth Fishing WA State

 Fishing is a fun activity for the entire family.
 Many families enjoy spending time fishing together in the summer, however, in many areas fishing can be enjoyed year round.
-In Washington State, there are many lakes and streams, both fresh water and salt water, where you can take your family for an enjoyable day of fishing.
+In Washington State, there are many lakes and streams, both fresh water and salt water, where you can take kids fishing.

 Below is a listing of fishing locations located in both Eastern and Western Washington State, when considering to go somewhere else, check this options for some of the best Arizona fishing trips.
 Some of the locations offer fishing for juveniles only, and some offer family fishing, which means that at least one juvenile must be present if an adult is also fishing (adult will need a fishing license, however).

 Places to Fish with Kids in Western Washington